skt9/skt9.github.io/index.md

 Right now we will go to the [following link](pages/sde.md).

+### Visualization and Annotation Information Storage

+This [link](pages/colormaps_visualization_annotation.md) will contain information related to visualization and annotation.

 [Github Pages](https://pages.github.com) provide a simple way to make a website using [Markdown](https://daringfireball.net/projects/markdown/) and